danim55/cat_exercise/README.md

-# Cat Managing API
+# Cat Manager Application
-Super mega cat app
+Super mega cat app for managing all your cats (could be any other thing)

 This is a simple web app with basic functionalities such as:
  - List elements.